KangLin/RabbitRemoteControl/README.md

 ## Introduction

-**Rabbit Remote Control** is a open-source, cross-platform, multi-protocol remote control software.
+**Rabbit Remote Control** is an open-source, cross-platform, multi-protocol remote control software.

-**Allows you to use any device and system in anywhere and remotely manage any device and system in any way**.
+**Allows you to use any device and system from anywhere and remotely manage any device and system in any way**.

-Its goal is to be simple, convenient, security and easy to use, improving work efficiency.
+Its goal is to be simple, convenient, secure and easy to use, improving work efficiency.

-It include remote desktop, remote control, file transfer(FTP, SFTP), terminal, remote terminal(SSH, TELNET), player, network tools etc functions.
+It includes remote desktop, remote control, file transfer (FTP, SFTP), terminal, remote terminal (SSH, Telnet), player, network tools, and more.

 ### Screenshot